gabrieloureiro/weather-builder/README.md

   <h3 align="center">Weather Builder</h3>

   <p align="center">
-      An incredible challenge made for Platform Builders!
+      An incredible challenge made for build the weather in your region!
     <br />
     <br />
     <a href="https://weather-builder.vercel.app/">View Demo</a>